 A delicious yet practical way to help alleviate your babies teething pain.
 The cold temperature helps decrease inflammation and dull pain.
 Very easy to prepare.

-If your baby can only eat half a popsicle before giving up, simply half fill your possible moulds.
+If your baby can only eat half a popsicle before giving up, simply half fill your possible molds.

 A simple rice pudding combined with delicious tropical flavors.

-A simple popsicle recipe with a deliciously mango taste.
+A simple popsicle recipe with a delicious mango taste.